DevonGifford/ClearScore--TechnicalAssignment/README.md

 ✅ Utilise the localStorage API to persist current state when the page is refreshed.

-✅ Add a character countdown as the user is approaching the limit of their description text.
+✅ Add a character countdown as user is approaching the limit of description text.

 ✅ Add an unobtrusive notification when an update is made to a tile.